New from ACTIVE: Check out our latest products here

 The Art of Refilling Your Rinse Aid Dispenser

-A refill every month should suffice, but this may vary based on usage frequency and wash load size.
+how to refill dishwasher rinse aidGenerally speaking, a refill every month should suffice, but this may vary based on usage frequency and wash load size.
 So, keep tabs on it regularly according to your household needs.

 To replenish correctly:

-1. Fully open the dishwasher door;
+1. Fully open the dishwasher door

 Is Vinegar a Suitable Substitute for Rinse Aid?